 Whether it’s our roads, bridges, or railways- we need to make sure Putnam County’s infrastructure is safe, sound and reliable.
 It’s part of what enhances our quality of life and it’s one of many key factors that businesses and families may consider when they are looking to relocate.

 Our leaders in county government must also continue to speak and work with its state and federal delegation to ensure our access to the Metro-North railroad from the Harlem and Hudson lines is maintained and remains safe for the hundreds of commuters and visitors who rely on them.
 Putnam County is an important part of the Metro-North region, and as County Executive I advocate directly with our representatives on the MTA Board.
 I also serve as a board member of the New York Metropolitan Transportation Council (NMTC), the second largest metropolitan planning organization (MPO) in the country, where the importance of all these services are highlighted.
 We work to maximize the participation we have with many of our partners to ensure Putnam County’s voice is heard.

-In the Assembly, I served on the Assembly Transportation Committee and as co-chair of the Assembly Minority Conference’s Transportation & Critical Infrastructure Task Force.
-I traveled and assessed the infrastructure needs – roads, bridges, water, sewer, and more – in county and local governments all over the state.
+In the Assembly, I serve on the Assembly Transportation Committee and as co-chair of the Assembly Minority Conference’s Transportation & Critical Infrastructure Task Force.
+I traveled and assessed the state’s infrastructure needs – roads, bridges, water, sewer, and more – in county and local governments.
 Predictably, many of the challenges we face are the same as our fellow New Yorkers in other portions of the state.